ececaliskan123/E-Commerce/README.md

 For execution of all scripts, the working directory needs to be the project root.

-The directory is organized according to the structure of the written report in addition to some auxiliary folders (helpers, individual_submissions, old)
+The directory is organized according to the structure of the written report in addition to some auxiliary folders (helpers, individual_submissions)

 `base_modeling/` code for model construction with mlr